 Funding for housing by the Commonwealth of Massachusetts typically comes as competitive grants, loans, and forgivable loans.
 Many programs are administered by the Executive Office of Housing and Livable Communities, though some programs (particularly lending facilities) are administered by quasi-public agencies like MassHousing.
-Funding sources directly administered by the state include the Housing Stabilization Fund and the Low-Income Housing Tax Credit program.
+Funding sources directly administered by the state include the Housing Stabilization Fund and Community Scale Housing Initiative.
+The state also administers the Low-Income Housing Tax Credit program.